Semantically Guided Action Anticipation: Method

 \subsection{Stage 2: Training of the Language Supervisor}

-Similar to~\cite{kalluri2024tell}, we train a language model to map image captions to semantic labels, with the aim to provide pseudo-labels for target samples, which are associated with captions but not class labels.
-Differently from~\cite{kalluri2024tell}, we use the language supervisor both to provide pseudo-labels for target samples, useful to train the classifier, and textual representations semantically structured as the domain-agnostic anchors $\mathcal{A}$, useful to encourage alignment to the reference structure.
-Hence, rather than training a regular classifier, we directly supervise a language model $\mathcal{G}$ to provide representations that are 1) geometrically aligned to $\mathcal{A}$ and 2) suitable for predicting class labels.
-Specifically, given a pair of source caption and corresponding label $(l_i^s, y_i^s)$, $\mathcal{G}$ processes $l_i^s$ to produce a vector representation $z^s_i$:
+Similar to~\citep{kalluri2024tell}, we train a language model ($\mathcal{G}$) from captions to provide pseudo-labels for target samples, which have no class labels.
+In addition, we also use $\mathcal{G}$ to learn textual representations semantically structured as the domain-agnostic anchors $\mathcal{A}$, useful to encourage alignment to the reference structure.
+Hence, rather than training a regular classifier, we directly supervise $\mathcal{G}$ to provide representations that are 1) geometrically aligned to $\mathcal{A}$ and 2) suitable for predicting class labels.
+Specifically, given a pair of source caption-label $(l_i^s, y_i^s)$, $\mathcal{G}$ processes $l_i^s$ to produce a vector representation $z^s_i=\mathcal{G}(l_i^s)$.
+Next, we encourage the vector representation $z_i^s$ to be geometrically aligned to $\mathcal{A}[y_i^s]$ corresponding to ground truth action $y_i^s$.
+To do so, we compute $\mathbf{r}^{z_i^s}=rel(z_i^s,\mathcal{A})$, the relative encoding of $z_i^s$, and supervise it to be similar to $\mathbf{r}^{y_i^s}=rel(\mathcal{A}[y_i^s],\mathcal{A})$, the relative encoding of the anchor $\mathcal{A}[y_i^s]$, with the following structure-preserving loss: